Koutiala

 Koutiala (Bambara: ߞߎߕߌߊߟߊ tr.
-Kutiala) is a city in Mali in the administrative region of Sikasso, and is located 140 km north of the city of Sikasso.
-Koutiala serves as the capital of its administrative Cercle, home to 575,253 people in 2009.
-As of the 2009 Census, Koutiala has 137,919 residents.
+Kutiala) is a city in Mali, located 140 km north of the city of Sikasso.
+Koutiala serves as the capital of its administrative Region and Cercle.
+As of 2023, Koutiala has 214,271 residents.

 History

 Situated in Minianka country, Koutiala was founded in the 16th century by members of the Coulibaly family from the Bambara kingdom of Segou.
 It now contains an important hospital for women and children.

 Koutiala's sister city is Alençon, France.